 Registration is open to enroll in each individual seminar.
-Seminars are held monthly from 12:00pm-1:00pm PST.
+Seminars are held weekly from 12:15pm-1:15pm PT.
 All sessions will be held online via Zoom.
 Login information provided upon registration.

 Starting a nonprofit can seem terrifically complicated—is it worth it?
 This class can help you decide.
 In this session you’ll learn the legal and logistical elements necessary to start a successful nonprofit.
 You’ll also learn about possible alternatives to starting your own nonprofit that you may not have considered.
 Finally, you’ll be introduced to a tool that will help you assess your own readiness to move forward.

 Upon completion of this class, you will be able to: